 By 1948, he followed his Épierre colleagues Moniquet, Cheneval and Maurice Tillieux to Cheveval's new magazine Héroic Albums.
 He continued several of his series from Bimbo but also created new ones like 'Yves et Jannic' (1953) and 'Clem & Shorty' (1956).

 Le Comte de Monte-Cristo (Tintin, 1955)

 The Funckens continued to work with Duval in the 1970s and 1980s.
-They made the historical epic 'La Plus Grande Histoire du Monde' and 'La Famille des Saint-Preux' in 1983 and 1984.
+They made the historical epic 'La Plus Grande Histoire du Monde' in 1974, and then 'La Famille des Saint-Preux' in 1983 and 1984.
 They also made new stories with 'Le Chevalier Blanc' from 1984, this time in cooperation with Didier Convard.
-In 1993 and 1994, they created two historical comics about Napoleon for La Dernière Heure, 'La Chute de l'Ailge', about the battle at Waterloo, and 'Le Sultan de feu'.
-Their knowledge of history and their fine documentation, led to their illustrations of 'L'Encyclopédie des Uniformes et de Armes de Tous les Temps', of which appeared seventeen books from 1965 to 1982.
+In 1993 and 1994, they created two historical comics about Napoleon for La Dernière Heure, 'La Chute de l'Aigle', about the battle at Waterloo, and 'Le Sultan de feu'.
+Their knowledge of history and their fine documentation, led to their illustrated collection 'L'Encyclopédie des Uniformes et de Armes de Tous les Temps', that appeared in seventeen books from 1965 to 1982.
 An extra book called 'Les Soldats de la Révolution' followed in 1988.
-Fred Funcken passed away in May 2013 at age 91, Liliane on 26 September 2015, at age 88.
+Fred Funcken passed away in Brussels on 16 May 2013 at age 91, Liliane on 26 September 2015, at age 88.

 Capitan - Mission Spéciale (1973)